olsc78/used-cars/README.md

 - It contains more than 425,000 samples of used cars and their features

 ## Notebook and Repository
-- The analysis of the data supporting the findings can be found in the "used cars - olsc.ipynb" notebook
+- The analysis of the data supporting the findings can be found in the "used cars - olsc.ipynb" notebook.
+Note: the file size is 70MB+ with all outputs.
+Please download the file rather than opening it via Github.
 - Git Repository is located at https://github.com/olsc78/used-cars.git

 ## Summary of findings